 And then some other small stuff like batteries, flashes, flash stands, a softbox, a reflector, etc.

-What the heck does the V stand for in Sonia V?
+What does the V stand for in Sonia V?

 My full name is Sonia GeneVieve Bouwman.
-So the V comes from my middle name (I figured my last name would change eventually, so I better use a name that wouldn’t).
+So the V comes from my middle name.
+I was unmarried when I started my business in 2017 and I figured my last name would change eventually, so I better use a name that wouldn’t.
 I love this letter because I see it as a shout out to the Trinity (three points in a V), or God, who I am ultimately working to the best of my abilities for.
-Aka, I’m a Christian and do my best to honour God in my work.
-If you’re curious about this, send me a note!
-I love talking about it.

 How far in advance should we book?